-UCI is ranked 12th among the nation's best public universities and 44th among all national public and private universities, according to the annual U.S. News & World Report "America's Best Colleges" ranking of undergraduate programs at leading universities.
+UCI ranks ninth among the nation's best public universities and 39th among all national public and private universities, according to the annual U.S. News & World Report "America's Best Colleges" ranking of undergraduate programs at leading universities.
 UCI also ranks 31st in best value.
-Among specific undergraduate programs, The Henry Samueli School of Engineering ranked 44th among engineering schools whose highest degree is a doctorate.
+Among specific undergraduate programs, The Henry Samueli School of Engineering ranks 44th among engineering schools whose highest degree is a doctorate.
 UCI's undergraduate major in The Paul Merage School of Business ranks 32nd.
 U.S. News & World Report also named UCI a top college for veterans, ranking 23rd nationally.

-Kiplinger Personal Finance ranked UCI 16th among the “Best Values in Public Colleges,” published January 2013, listing the top public universities in the country for affordability and quality of education.
+Kiplinger Personal Finance ranked UCI 23rd in its "Best College Values"list, published December 2016, listing the top public universities in the country for affordability and quality of education.

 Using data collected in 2006, the National Research Council ranked a number of UCI doctoral programs among the top in the country.
 The School of Physical Sciences was an area of particular strength, with all four programs – chemistry, Earth system science, mathematics and physics & astronomy – rated in the top quartile nationally.
 Other outstanding areas include neuroscience (anatomy & neurobiology and neurobiology & behavior), anthropology, civil engineering and ecology & evolutionary biology.